OValery16/Tutorial-about-3D-convolutional-network/README.md

 * Dropout: the idea of this technique, basically we want to trade training performance for more generalization.
 Basically during training some fractions of the neurons on a particular layer will be randomly deactivated.
 This improve generalization because force your layer to learn with different neurons the same "concept".
 * Batch normalization: this technique performs feature scaling and improves gradient flow.
 It often plays a small in the regularization.

+## Optimizer

+In this tutorial, we use the Adam optimizer with the AMSGRAD optimization described in this [paper](https://openreview.net/pdf?id=ryQu7f-RZ).
+Empirically, it tends to improve the convergence.
+However, the reader should keep in mind that other experimences have shown that the AMSGRAD optimization could also lead to worse performance than ADAM.